Window Film Blog

 The UV Index

-We all know that UV light is harmful to us so its important to be aware of the UV index for your area when you are planning to spend time outdoors.
+We all know that UV light is harmful to us so it’s important to be aware of the UV index for your area when you are planning to spend time outdoors.

 What is the UV Index?